 - We offer a private discount to approved stylists.
 As many of our products are handmade, we ask that you please allow a minimum of 10 days for your order to arrive.
 Some product production and shipping times may vary.
 Send us a note at [email protected] for more info.

 - I run my own blog and love Food52—what's the best way for me to feature your products?

 - Check out our affiliate program, where you can earn a commission for each purchase you refer to Food52.

 - I'm a stylist and would love to use Food52 products in my shoots and videos—what's the best way for me to do so?

 - If you're a stylist interested in using Food52 products, contact [email protected] for more information.

 - What is the contest schedule?

-- Contests are announced every other week on Wednesdays.
-You have until the following Thursday at midnight ET to submit your recipe, at which point we start testing!
-We photograph the top two recipes we've tested, and the following Thursday we announce them as contest finalists.
-The community then has 5 days to vote on the winner.
+- Contests are announced every other week on Mondays.
+You have until the following Tuesday at 6 PM EST to submit your recipe, at which point we start testing!
+We photograph the two finalists we've tested, along with 3 to 5 additional recipes we loved, which we call Community Picks.
+We'll announce the finalists on a Thursday, at which point you'll have until the following Wednesday to vote for the recipe you think should win.
 For more on our contests, see our About the Contests page.